Waleed-BS/Web_Portfolio/README.md

 This website is my personal portfolio for displaying my accomplishments and my contact details.

-Technlogies used for this website including:
+Technologies used for this website including:

 * [**ES6**](http://es6-features.org/#Constants)